 Sat 6 Feb 10.30 - 12.30 (video call)

 Foundation Club: Part 3

-Taking the power of our words and voices as inspiration, we will use collage, music, spoken word and images to shout about what is important to us, right now, in our immediate surroundings and in the future.
+We will take inspiration from the power of our words and voices, using collage, sound, music, spoken word and images to shout about what is important to us, right now, in our immediate surroundings and in the future.

 What if I can’t make all of those dates, do I need to attend all of the workshops?

-I’ve just spent 4 months doing remote learning, will this be just like school?
+Will this be just like school?

 I’m a parent/carer and I have concerns about my child taking part in online workshops.
 Can you give me any reassurance?

+Yes.
+Thank you, this is understandable.
+BALTIC has robust Online Safeguarding Guidelines which all of our artists and facilitators have read and will adhere to.
+We’ll be sending out some short reminders alongside password protected links to participants once they sign up.
 During workshops we’ll be using Waiting Room systems so we can control who is ‘in the room’ and agree a set of ground rules together.
 All of our hosts are DBS checked and the only private message system available will be for young people to flag any concerns or questions directly.
 For general advice on keeping children and young people safe online, see this guidance page from the government.